 Here you will want to select your provider for the country you will want to select US from the drop down menu and finally for the provider you will want to select Bandwidth.com.
 Finally, you will have to enter your main trunk number here before you can continue.
 Go ahead and select next and you will be presented with the following.

-The information on this screen will automatically be filled out for you as we selected CloudCo Partner as our provider in the previous step.
-However, as mentioned in the overview, CloudCo Partner supports the use of two different IP addresses and in this case, the first is automatically selected.
-You should not need to change it unless you encounter difficulties using the default.
+On this page you will need to fill out the Registrar IP address where it says to check 3CX Bandwidth documentation.
+This will be set to 18.104.22.168.
 If you scroll down you will also see additional information such as routing for the main number.
 This will be more of a fallback if you are using multiple DID's.
 If you are only using the main number then you can set your routing here.
 Go ahead and navigate to the DID tab.

 Here, you will want to enter any additional DID's that you have associated with your account.
-Please note that 3CX generally likes DID's in the form of *xxxxxxx.
-The * acts as a wild card that can pick up when a number is sent to your system in a different form.
-For the most part you will want to enter your DID with an * in front of it for your DID's.
+Please note that 3CX generally likes DID's in the form of +1xxxxxxx.
+E.164 formatting is required for SMS and our recommendation for DID entry.

 Go ahead and proceed to the next tab.
 Here you will be able to define the default caller id for your SIP trunk.
 By default this will only be used when a caller id has not been specified on the extension level.
 Please note that this has to be a number.
 If you enter a name in this filed your caller ID will appear as Unavailable/Unknown when you make an outbound call.

-Finally, on the next tab you will see default options that are set when you pick CloudCo Partner as your provider.
+Finally, on the next tab you will see default options that are set when you pick Bandwidth.com as your provider.
 By default you should not have to change these, however in some cases you may need to enable the "Supports Re-Invite" and "Supports Replaces" options.
 These situations can very and in most use cases do not need to be enabled.
+The one thing that can be set is the alternative proxy.
+You can set this to 22.214.171.124.
+This is an alternative IP address that call traffic can route to.
+3CX will automatically failover to this if a call fails to the 126.96.36.199 address that was set as the primary.

 Some other things to take note of, by selecting the Bandwidth.com profile the settings for outbound parameters and inbound parameters should be correct.
 As shown below, the default setting for “CallerNum” is using the FROM field which is supported by Bandwidth.
 They do also support the usage of Remte-Party ID as well as P-Asserted-Identity.